My Son

 Story & Plot Summary: My Son

-Quick Plot Summary: My Son is a Thriller, Crime, Drama film that builds tension through unpredictable twists and keeps audiences guessing until the final reveal.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2021, My Son is a Thriller, Crime, Drama film directed by Christian Carion.
+The narrative builds tension through unpredictable twists and keeps audiences guessing until the final reveal.
+This summary provides a scannable look at the movie's central conflict involving James McAvoy.

 Story Breakdown